Leader Election via Unique Sink Orientation: Introduction

-Recently, Bousquet et al.~\cite{feuilloley2025certification} proposed a different direction of classification based on space instead of round complexity.
+The concept of locality in distributed computing was formalized by Linial~\cite{linial1987local,linial1992journal} in the LOCAL model as a way to study how local computations can synthesize a solution to a global problem.
+The focus of this model is on the distance from which each node must gather information in order to compute its part of the global solution.
+Hence the complexity of an algorithm in LOCAL depends on the number of synchronous communication rounds.
+What can be computed within this setting immediately received significant attention (e.g., \cite{vishkin1986determinisitic,goldberg1987parallel,luby1986simple,alon1986fast}) and is still an active area of research.

+In the same spirit, Naor and Stockmeyer defined the class of \emph{Locally Checkable Labeling} (LCL) problems in their seminal paper~\cite{naor1993lcl,naor1995journal}.
+An LCL problem is specified by a constant radius $r$ and a finite set of allowed labeled radius $r$ neighborhoods such that, in graphs of bounded degree, a labeling is globally correct if and only if every node's radius $r$ neighborhood belongs to this set.
+Intuitively the definitions of LOCAL and LCL are connected.
+This connection is made explicit in Chang's~\cite{chang2024lcl} definition of LCL: ``A distributed problem on bounded-degree graphs is a locally checkable labeling (LCL) if there is some constant $r$ such that the correctness of a solution can be checked locally in $r$ rounds of communication in the LOCAL model''.
+A systematic study of LCL problems was started in Brandt et al.~\cite{brandt2016lower} which then led to a series of papers (e.g., \cite{balliu2018classes, balliu2018locally, balliu2020randomness}) that eventually formed a complete picture on the classification of the round complexity of all LCL problems in four broad classes \cite{suomela2020landscape}.
+Recently, Bousquet et al.~\cite{feuilloley2025certification} proposed a different direction of classification of LCL problems based on space instead of round complexity.
 Several results are given in \cite{feuilloley2025certification}, characterizing both ``gaps'' (i.e., pairs of functions $f(n), g(n)$, with $f(n) < g(n)$ where no property has optimal certificate size in $(f(n), g(n))$ for a given class of graphs) as well as proving the existence of properties with optimal certificate sizes for various classes of graphs including paths, cycles and caterpillars.
-In this work we consider chordal and ($K_4$-free) dismantlable graphs which are not explicitly studied in \cite{feuilloley2025certification}.
-Our approach is complementary to that of \cite{feuilloley2025certification} in the sense that we only consider specific problems but for larger classes of graphs.
+Although both round and space complexity of LCL problems are well understood in trees, paths and general graphs, additional classes of graphs have largely been overlooked in the literature.
+In this work we consider dismantlable graphs which to the best of our knowledge have not been explicitly considered before in the context of locally checkable labelings.
+For this class of graphs we show that leader election can be expressed as an LCL with labels of size $O(\Delta)$, which is not true for arbitrary graphs.
+Our approach is complementary to that of \cite{feuilloley2025certification} in the sense that we only consider specific fundamental problems but for larger classes of graphs.